 Where Do I Start?

 If you are reading this, you likely are concerned that you or a loved one has been exposed to the rabies virus.
 I will not reiterate the basic science of the virus, animal reservoir/vectors, modes of transmission, disease manifestations and course, prognosis, and preventive options.
-All that information is easily obtained by Internet search – try cdc.gov or another of our websites: www.traveldoc.com for more information on rabies.
+All that information is easily obtained on this website and by Internet search – try cdc.gov or another of our websites: www.traveldoc.com for more information on rabies.

 The most common source animal in the U.S. is bats.
 Most dogs and cats are domesticated and vaccinated, so not as subject to carrying the virus.
 Outside the U.S., dogs and cats most commonly cause human rabies.